alexs714/nordstrom-hello-retail-workshop/Teachers_Guide/fanout.md

 ```sh
 # $  ./fanout activate --source-arn <source arn you registered> --id <stage or whatever you set as the mapping's id>
 ```
 If you use Slack, there is a Slackbot provided in the repo that will allow your students to register themselves.
-To deploy, see the [Slackbot Readme](https://github.com/Nordstrom/aws-lambda-fanout/blob/master/README.md) for the instructions on how to deploy.
+See the [Slackbot Readme](https://github.com/Nordstrom/aws-lambda-fanout/blob/master/slackbot/README.md) for the instructions on how to deploy.

 ### Step C: Register the kinesis source with the fanout lambda.
 ```sh